tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

     - authority: Uniquely identifies the content provider .
 This must be defined in the manifest file.
     - path : Specific type of data
   - UriMatcher: This is a helper class used with your contnet provider to parse the incoming URIs and determine which data they refer to.
 Makes `switch` statements more manageable.

+### Assignments
+1. Create a simple content provider that exposes data from a room database
+2. Perform CRUD operations on the same `Content Resolver` app that we built.
+3. Try to access the contacts provider and list out all the contacts.